Get a property report and suburb profile for any property in Doonside

 Doonside rental market trends

-The rental market in Doonside has experienced moderate growth, with house rents increasing by 3.3% over the past year to $620 per week, while unit rents have seen a more significant rise of 9.0% to $545 per week.
-This growth reflects the suburb's appeal to renters seeking affordability and convenience, making it an attractive option for both tenants and investors.
+The rental market in Doonside has experienced moderate growth, with house rents increasing by 3.3% over the past year to $620 per week, while unit rents have risen by 5.8% to $529 per week.
+This steady growth reflects the suburb's appeal to renters and investors alike, offering a balance of affordability and accessibility in the greater Sydney area.

 Suburbs near Doonside